-With tourism in Thailand accounting for more than six per cent of GDP, or around $US16 billion in revenue, there is little doubt that TAT and Thailand’s Ministry of Tourism and Sports has been under considerable pressure to act in the face of plummeting tourist arrival figures.
+With tourism in Thailand accounting for more than six per cent of GDP, or around $US16 billion, there is little doubt that TAT and Thailand’s Ministry of Tourism and Sports (MOTS) has been under considerable pressure to act in the face of plummeting tourist arrival figures.

-Following the lifting of the state of emergency that was applied in Bangkok on September 2, 2008 after PAD “Yellow Shirt” protesters clashed with police and stranded 150,000 tourists by closing the Phuket, Krabi and Hat Yai airports, the ministry wrote to 26 embassies which had earlier issued warnings to their citizens to avoid traveling to Thailand, to inform them of the current situation.
+Following the lifting of the state of emergency that was applied in Bangkok on September 2 after yellow-shirt protesters clashed with police and stranded 150,000 tourists by closing the Phuket, Krabi and Hat Yai airports, the ministry wrote to 26 embassies which had earlier issued warnings to their citizens to avoid traveling to Thailand, to inform them of the current situation.

 Tourism in Thailand has increased from 630,000 foreign tourists in 1970 to 14.6 million last year.
 The industry accounts for more than 11 per cent of the economy and TAT was forecasting 15.5 million foreign tourists this year.

-However following the first round of clashes between anti-government Yellow Shirt demonstraters and police and the closure of the three previously mentioned airports, Thailand tourist arrivals have plummeted.
+However, following the first round of clashes between anti-government yellow-shirt demonstrators and police and the closure of the three airports, Thailand tourist arrivals have plummeted.

-Last month Maiyarat Pheerayakoses, president of the Association of Domestic Travel Agents, broke down in tears as she reported at a meeting at the Tourism and Sports Ministry that Thailand travel agents were reporting 90 per cent cancellations for local tour packages.
+Last month Maiyarat Pheerayakoses, president of the Association of Domestic Travel Agents, broke down in tears as she reported at a meeting at the (MOTS) that Thailand travel agents were reporting 90 per cent cancellations for local tour packages.